ric66521/EmbeddedLabProject/README.md

 Connect PD4 to PB4 of another device.
 This serves as a receiving medium of clock signal.
 Connect PD5 to PB5 of another device.
 This serves as a receiving medium of data signal.

-Connect PB4 to PD4 of another device.
-This serves as a sending medium of clock signal.
-Connect PB5 to PD5 of another device.
-This serves as a sending medium of data signal.

 Lastly, a wire must connect anyone of ground pin of your device to anyone ground pin of other device.